Reviewed by Ethos & Wellbeing Committee: February 2023

 The main kitchen area is only to be used by authorized Caterlink staff in accordance with their identified safe working procedures.
 Authority and procedures for local management of the main kitchen is controlled by Caterlink.
 Any persons not normally authorised but wishing to enter the kitchen area must gain approval prior to entry and must strictly adhere to the kitchen safe working practices.

 Legionella management on site is controlled by the Legionella competent person who will manage and undertake all procedures regarding Legionella in accordance with the HSE approved code of practice ACOP.
 Records of all related training, flushing, temperature monitoring, cleaning and defects are to be retained for auditing purposes.

-The Site Officer is responsible for the operation, maintenance and booking of the school minibuses.
+The Site Team are responsible for the operation, maintenance and booking of the school minibuses.
 All minibus drivers must have completed the appropriate training and have their driving license showing the correct permit prior to driving a school minibus.